The Brass Tacks of Panel Design

 An effective solution needs to work for the engineer without adding overhead to complete the design quickly.
 A simple solution is to provide an intelligent library of parts that can be dragged and dropped on a schematic or panel to hit the ground running.
 In E3.series, the information for mates, orientation, cutouts, and other physical/logical information is saved in the library.
 Therefore, the information – once entered – can be re-used over and over again.

 The details desired in the panel views are driven by the user and the project requirements.
 The 2D views can be simple blocks or detailed graphics and the 3D views can be the same with added information for the depth.
 The 3D views also can use STEP models for adding rich detail when required.

 The automatic wiring ability inside the panel provides length information and duct fill ratios to enable the designer to make informed decisions well before the panel reaches the manufacturing floor.
 The connectivity is shared between the panel and the schematic automatically.
 Wires can be added inside the panel or the schematic and are up to date on both sides.

 E3.series goes further than most when it comes to delivering future-ready solutions in the electrical design space.
-There are multiple connections to partner solution for PLC, terminal and even automated assembly solutions.
+There are multiple connections to partner solutions for PLC, terminal, and even automated assembly solutions.
 A robust and open API means creating connectivity between multiple cutting-edge solutions can be achieved with relative ease.